 Branches and leaves emit milk when snapped.
-Leaves are whitish green, leathery, short-petioled or sessile, broadly ovate, 10-20 cm long and 6-12 cm wide.
+Leaves are whitish green, leathery, short-petioled or sessile, broadly ovate, 10-20 cm long and 6-12 cm wide, tip slightly pointed.

 The fruit is ovoid, curved, 6-8 cm long and 3-5 cm wide, tomentose, dehiscent, yields cotton; borne usually in a pair.

 It is used in cough, cold, asthma and insect poisoning.
 A fine fibre is obtained from its stem.
 Cotton from the seeds is used to make pillows.
 Fresh leaves are used in rheumatic pains.
 The extract of roots is used as a a tonic.
 Laxative is made from its milky latex and is used in leprosy.
 Roots are used to make toothbrush and to cure toothache.